vossie/elasticsearch-annotations/README.md

     String mapping = documentMetadata.toMapping(); // Return the json mapping file

 ## Example Class:
-An example of a class which uses [source field][] metadata, as shown on the ElasticSearch guide:
+An example of a class which uses <a href="http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/mapping-source-field.html" target="_blank">source field</a> metadata, as shown on the ElasticSearch guide:

     @ElasticsearchDocument(
             index = "my-index",